 - Non-Retina 21.5in iMac (2.3GHz, Intel dual-core i5, Intel Iris Plus Graphics 640)

 - 13in MacBook Pro (2020 2.0GHz Intel quad-core i5, Iris Plus Graphics)

 Of course, if your primary form of entertainment is less demanding fare such as Football Manager, Limbo, or many of the indie games you'll find on the Mac App Store, then pretty much any Mac will fulfil your needs - as would an iPad.

 We've ruled out a fair selection of Macs, so now let's look at some Macs that you can consider if you want to play the latest 3D games.

-Which Mac model is best for gaming?
+Which Mac is best for gaming?

-That, more than anything else, is the reason why Macs have a reputation for not being good at games - for the price of a 21.5in iMac, you could get a serious Windows-based gaming PC that is better suited to gaming than almost any Mac, and with have change left over for a couple of games too.
+That starting price of over £1,000, more than anything else, is the reason why Macs have a reputation for not being good at games - for the price of a 21.5in iMac, you could get a serious Windows-based gaming PC that is better suited to gaming than almost any Mac, and with have change left over for a couple of games too.
 It's going to take a real change in attitude and GPU availability to get Apple - and developers - to take gaming more seriously on the Mac.